PanGalacticTech/project_template/[2]system_specification.md

 > HL.8.
 Power Board will have 5 * 12v outputs from 12v Bus. <br>
 > HL.9.
 Power Board will have 5 * 5v outputs from 5v Bus. <br>
 > HL.10.
 Power board will be protected from reversed supply voltages <br>
 > HL.11.
-Power Board will be protected from over-current conditions by a fuse <br>
+Power Board will be protected from over-current conditions<br>

 _______________________________________________________________________________________________________________________________________________________
-## Optioneering
+## Design Tradeoffs & Optioneering

 _Space to work through different options before deciding on specific low level requirements & system specification_